KarlBangChristensen/scaletest/README.md

 # scaletest
-SAS macro to compute simple descriptive statistics for scale validation
+SAS macro and R function to compute simple descriptive statistics for scale validation